-The 2021 Oscars Might Be Postponed Due to COVID-19
+The 2021 Oscars Has Officially Been Postponed Due to COVID-19

 The Academy’s President David Rubin told the publication: “It’s impossible to know what the landscape will be.
 We know we want to celebrate film but we do not know exactly what form it will take.”
 A source told Variety: “It’s likely they’ll be postponed.”
 However, he or she has indicated that the Academy has not formally proposed new dates yet nor has it disclosed any further information regarding the matter.
 Other sources have stated that “definitive plans are far from being concrete at this juncture,” while another individual has claimed that the event’s date is still the same.

 In other COVID-19 news, Pitti Uomo has been postponed until September.